chronicleprotocol/scribe/docs/Schnorr.md

 ```

 Note that this aggregation scheme is vulnerable to rogue-key attacks[^musig2-paper]!
-In order to prevent such attacks, it **MUST** be verified that participating
+In order to prevent such attacks a separate public key validation step, called a
-public keys own the corresponding private key.
+proof of possession, must be performed.
+This proof of possession can be
+implemented via an ECDSA signature, however, the message signed **MUST** be
+derived from the respective public key[^bls-proof-of-possession].

 Note further that this aggregation scheme is vulnerable to public keys with
 linear relationships.
 A set of public keys `A` leaking the sum of their private